 The Committee shall meet at least four times annually, or more frequently as circumstances dictate.
 The Audit Committee Chair shall prepare and/approve an agenda in advance of each meeting.
-The Committee should meet privately in executive session at least annually with management, the external auditors, and as a committee to discuss any matters that the Committee or any of these groups believe should be discussed.
+At each meeting, the Committee should meet with the Chief Financial Officer, the external auditors (to the extent they are present), and as a committee to discuss any matters that the Committee or any of these groups believe should be discussed without any members of management present.